Itvisors/mendix-SplitPaneWidget/README.md

 - Call an action after the divider has been moved
 - Each pane can be scrolled separately, vertical scrollbar will appear automatically if content is higher than pane size
 - Configure minimum sizes for each pane.
+- Multiple split panes can be nested to create an IDE style page

 ## Limitations
 - Mendix does not allow just any widget to be placed in the container of a pluggable widget.
 Unfortunately this also includes datagrid and listview.